reshmaananda/reshmaananda/README.md

 **Software Developer | Full-Stack Engineer | AI Enthusiast**

 Welcome to my GitHub profile!
-With expertise in designing and developing scalable, enterprise software systems, I am passionate optimizing backend systems, enhancing frontend experiences, and integrating intelligent automation.
+I specialize in designing and developing scalable enterprise software, with a focus on optimizing backend systems, improving frontend experiences, and integrating intelligent automation.

 ---